 Use again the #FTPAPPEXT=bytestosend command to send a new data chunk.

-To send the last data chunk and close the FTP connection, use the following: AT#FTPAPPEXT=bytestosend,1 related cause (if +CMEE=2 is set).
-Data connection must be reopened with #FTPPUT command.
+To send the last data chunk and close the FTP connection, use the following: AT#FTPAPPEXT=bytestosend,1

 If a new file must be sent, repeat the sequence.
 If the file must be appended, use the AT#FTPAPP command (with <connMode> = 1).